 The dish then travelled to the Americas with the Spanish immigrants, where it became a staple dish across the Caribbean and Cuba.
 In fact, Ropa Vieja is so popular in Cuba that it’s considered one of the national dishes.

 Cuban Ropa Vieja is traditionally made with flank steak, as in the past it was inexpensive and easily accessible to the masses.
-When cooked long, it does end up into that classic shredded look, though it’s not melt in your mouth tender and juicy, as it’s lean and low in fat.
+When cooked long, it ends up with that classic shredded look.

-Many people still opt for flank steak, as it’s tradition, but I feel for that rich, melt in your mouth juicy tender meat, chuck is the perfect cut of beef.
+Admittedly, I have also made this with chuck roast a few times.
 Chuck is a fattier cut of meat with rich marbling throughout.
 When you cook it slowly, like any other roast or stew, the marbling melts, keeping it moist and adding tons of flavor.

-I highly recommend using a large boneless chuck roast that is thick cut.
-Now it’s your choice, going by tradition and choosing flank steak or going for more flavor, more tender and juicy meat by opting for chuck.
+Now it’s your choice, going by tradition and choosing flank steak or going for the more tender chuck.
+Today, I’m keeping it authentic with a nice slab of flank.

 Ingredients Needed